jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 Without braces, only the next line is looped or executed conditionally.
-The line after that would not participate in the loop or `if`, which is sort of not obvious and might lead to error.
+The line after that would not be part of the loop or `if`, which might not be very obvious and might lead to error.

 ### Tabular Form Less Preferred